Bidding combinatorial games: Outcomes in bidding games

-In the game $(G, \hat{p+1})$, Left bids the same, and plays the same in case of winning a bid.
-Right now has the smaller budget $q-1$.
-The results follow by induction on the birthday of the game tree, in details:\\
+In the game $(G, \rwhat{p+1})$, Left bids the same $\tilde \ell$, as she was bidding in the game $(G, \hat{p})$ and plays the same in case of winning a bid.
+Right, now has the smaller budget $q-1$.
+The results follow by induction on the birthday of the game tree; in details:\\